 Review – Knights of the Dead God by James Jakins

 So, who’s heard of portal fantasy?
 I can’t honestly say I’ve ever read any before this year, and this is my second in a few months, having read and reviewed The New Magic by Joseph Malik a while back.
-There are similarities that were likely more to do with the 41695947sub-genre than anything else, so I’m not going to bother comparing them.
+There are similarities that were likely more to do with the sub-genre than anything else, so I’m not going to bother comparing them.
 One thing they definitely had in common was a hard edge and an enjoyable read.

 KOTDG is set in the same universe as some of the author’s other work, but while there were crossover characters, it was written as a standalone, and I never felt lost due to not being familiar with the previous efforts.